santiagogomezl/simple-product-app-api/README.md

 # Simple Product API

-This API serves the data to the Simple Product App providing store and products information and details, and render it on the Simple Product App
+This API serves the data to the Simple Product App, providing store and product information to the Simple Product App.

 ## Summary

-After setting up your postgres database and seeding the store data, you can manage and retrieve the information, and render it on the Simple Product App
+After setting up your postgres database and seeding the store data, you can retrieve the information, and render it on the Simple Product App

 ## Endpoints